Implementing trials for your game

 Trial PDP with "Install Free Trial" button highlighted

-Once these are configured and you are using a test account that has acquired the trial license from the store, XStoreGameLicense will exhibit accurate trial attributes.
+Once this is configured, launching with a test account that has acquired the trial license from the store, XStoreGameLicense will exhibit accurate trial attributes.
 Launching the build should display the trial notification as shown above.

 PC